-This study was funded by Brunei Research Council and in collaboration with Ministry of Communications and Ministry of Development.
-The study provided a White Paper and Master Plan for a sustainable land transportation system for the whole of Brunei, to meet an aspirational future of 4% GDP growth and a population of 800,000 people.
+This study was funded by Brunei Research Council (BRC)and in collaboration with Ministry of Transport and Infocommunications (MTIC) and Ministry of Development (MoD).
+The study provided a White Paper and Master Plan for a sustainable land transportation system for the whole of Brunei Darussalam, to meet an aspirational future of 4% GDP growth and a population of 800,000 people.

 The study focuses on a multimodal land transportation strategy for increased connectivity between rural and urban areas to social amenities, schools and places of work, accessible to all including low income groups, while preserving the environment and road safety.